 Hardness refers to the metal ions, typically calcium and magnesium, that are dissolved in the water.
 Other ions that contribute to hardness include aluminum, barium, iron, manganese, and zinc.
 Hardness is typically described as milligrams of calcium carbonate equivalent per liter.
 As mentioned above, hardness is related to alkalinity.

-The common classification for hardness of water, as determined by equivalent calcium carbonate:
+The common classification for hardness of water, as determined by equivalent calcium carbonate is as follows:

 Historically, water hardness described the capacity for water to react with a soap; hard water requires considerably more soap to produce a lather.
 This occurs because the sodium/potassium soap is converted into an insoluble non-detergent.
 This soap scum is the reaction of calcium with the soap; spotting of dishes from a dishwasher is another hard water residue.